shelleyolivia/learn-tutorials/network-documentation/secret/tutorials/delegate-and-unbond-tokens.md

 If you have completed the Secret Pathway, you should have already taken care of these prerequisites.
 For this tutorial you must:

-* Install node.js and npm, and set up your DataHub environment [\(see Tutorial 1\)](https://learn.figment.io/network-documentation/secret/tutorials/1.-connecting-to-a-secret-node-using-datahub)
+* Install node.js and npm, and set up your DataHub environment
-* Create an account on the Secret testnet [\(see Tutorial 2\)](https://learn.figment.io/network-documentation/secret/tutorials/2.-setting-up-your-wallet)
+* Create an account on the Secret testnet
-* Make sure you have testnet tokens in your account [\(see Tutorial 3\)](https://learn.figment.io/network-documentation/secret/tutorials/3.-querying-the-secret-blockchain)
+* Make sure you have testnet tokens in your account

 # Delegate to a Validator